If you or a loved one has been diagnosed with a serious health condition, you’ve most likely heard about specialty drugs

 Why are specialty drugs so expensive?

 Because specialty drugs are often used to treat rare or costly conditions, they typically come with a hefty price tag.
 Depending on your plan benefits, you may have a copay for the drug.
 A copay is a fixed amount that you may have to pay out-of-pocket when filling a prescription at the pharmacy.
 Alternatively, you may have to pay a fixed percentage of the drug price.
 Let your pharmacist know if you are having difficulty affording the cost of your specialty medication.
-There may be a copay card available that can help offset your cost.
+There may be a cost-share assistance program available that can help offset your cost.

 Want to cut your specialty drug costs?